vegaprotocol/specs/specs/0000-Ethereum_Bridge_Spec.md

   * An invalid multisig bundle will be rejected from withdraw

 ## Whitelist a token (by eth address)
-* A bridge smart contract for ERC20 is deployed to Ethereum Testnet (tbd - ropsten?)
+* A bridge smart contract for ERC20 is deployed to Ethereum Testnet (Ropsten)
 * ERC20 smart contract specific requirements:
   * A valid multisig bundle can be passed to the whitelistToken function to successfully add a token to the whitelist
   * An invalid multisig bundle is rejected by the whitelistToken function

 ## Blacklist a token (by eth address)
-* A bridge smart contract for ERC20 is deployed to Ethereum Testnet (tbd - ropsten?)
+* A bridge smart contract for ERC20 is deployed to Ethereum Testnet (Ropsten)
 * ERC20 smart contract specific requirements:
   * A valid multisig bundle can be passed to the blacklistToken function to successfully remove a previously whitelisted token
   * An invalid multisig bundle is rejected by the blacklistToken function

 ## Set deposit minimum
-*  A bridge smart contract for Ethereum is deployed to Ethereum Testnet (tbd - ropsten?)
+*  A bridge smart contract for Ethereum is deployed to Ethereum Testnet (Ropsten)
-*  A bridge smart contract for ERC20 is deployed to Ethereum Testnet (tbd - ropsten?)
+*  A bridge smart contract for ERC20 is deployed to Ethereum Testnet (Ropsten)
 *  A valid multisig bundle can be passed to the setDepositMinimum function to successfully set a deposit minimum for a given asset
 *  an invalid multisig bundle is rejected by the setDepositMinimum function

-# TODO:
-* Create event queue spec
-* Create Multisig spec